Georgia congressmen work to honor former President Jimmy Carter with Congressional Gold Medal

 Former President Jimmy Carter sits on the Atlanta Falcons bench before the first half of an NFL football game between the Atlanta Falcons and the San Diego Chargers, Oct.
 23, 2016, in Atlanta.
 (AP Photo/John Bazemore, File)

-Two Georgia congressmen introduced a bipartisan bill on Tuesday that would honor Georgia native former U.S. President Jimmy Carter with the Congressional Gold Medal, a prestigious civilian award honored by the federal legislature.
+Two Georgia congressmen introduced a bipartisan bill on Tuesday that would honor Georgia native former U.S. President Jimmy Carter with the Congressional Gold Medal, a prestigious civilian award bestowed by the U.S. Congress.

 Democratic U.S. Rep. Sanford D. Bishop, Jr. of Albany, Georgia, and Republican U.S. Rep. Austin Scott of Tifton, Georgia, teamed up with conservative New Jersey lawmaker David Norcross to introduce the legislation.